 If damage is significant, burying pieces of wood in the ground away from crops seems to keep termites away from Artemisia.
 Adding ash to sowing soil instead of sand, to the base of plants or in the bottom of transplanting holes can all be very effective.
+Crush dried eggshells and put them at the feet of the plants, and black soap too, according to feedback from the network.
 We have also heard of the beneficial effect of hot peppers, garlic and mint.